mut-ex/gligen-gui/README.md

 ![GLIGEN Example Image](example_boxes.png)
 ![GLIGEN Example Image](example.png)

+## Newest Features:
+* You can now move and resize the boxes
+* Ability to save the session the session to file and load a session from file
+* The VAE and the sampler can now be specified as well
+* Improved support for differnt aspect ratios + presets

 ## Getting Started

 First of all make sure you have [ComfyUI](https://github.com/comfyanonymous/ComfyUI) successfully installed and running.